riderodd/react-native-vosk/README.md

 ### Android

+**Starting from version 1.0.0**, the model is not searched in the android project by default anymore.

 In your root project folder, create a folder `assets` (next to the `src` one) and put your model folder in it.
 The path should be like this: `assets/model-en-en` if you downloaded the english model for example.

 _Important_: The model folder must be directly in the `assets` folder, not in a subfolder.
 If you have multiple models, you can put them all in the `assets` folder like this: